-- 6 No demolition or site works in connection with the development hereby permitted shall commence before:- - (a) the boundary.

-of the site is enclosed by a close boarded fence to a minimum height of 2 metres.
+6 No demolition or site works in connection with the development hereby permitted shall commence before:- of the site is enclosed by a close boarded fence to a minimum height of 2 metres.
 Such fencing shall remain until works and clearance have been completed, and the development is ready for occupation.